fara7kamal2202/fara7kamal2202/README.md

 ## Hi, I'm Farah 👋

-### AI-Solutions Engineer · Mechatronics and Robotics · TUM AI in Society M.Sc.
-Student
+I'm an AI-Soluions engineer with a background in Mechatronics and Robotics and software development.
 I enjoy turning complex problems into practical, lightweight solutions over a wide range of application fields.

 Currently focused on:
 - 🤖 RAG & AI Agents